-All of the ingredients except for the almonds and bananas, put into a blender and blend until they come to a smooth consistency.
+All of the ingredients, except for the almonds and bananas, are put into a blender and blend until they come to a smooth consistency.
 Then pour it all over your almonds and bananas.
 If you’d like some extra antioxidants (and energy), top this particular breakfast bowl with some fresh strawberries, blueberries and raspberries (maybe a couple of blackberries too).

 Butternut Squash Buddha Bowl